 I recently had the pleasure of setting up Unreal Tournament 2004 on my Windows 11 system.
-It took quiet a few steps to get everything set up right, so I thought I'd share what I've done here so anyone else can benefit from it.
+It took quite a few steps to get everything set up right, so I thought I'd share what I've done here so anyone else can benefit from it.

 Table of Contents